 I like the fork test.
 Simple pull out the oven rack enough to have access to the salmon.
 Using the back of a fork, press gently on the top of the salmon.
 It it pulls apart and starts to flake, the salmon is done.
 If albumen is present (the white protein that seeps from the seams) the salmon is just starting to over-cook.
 Remove it from the oven immediately.
 You can also use an instant read thermometer.
 Insert it into a thick part of the meat.
 When the thermometer reads 145 degrees, the salmon is done.

 I always leave the skin on the salmon.
 That layer of skin will aid in locking in moisture to keep that salmon filet tender and flaky.
 The skin easily pulls away from the fish once it’s cooked.

+- Ideas for left overs and reheating salmon.
 This recipe is best enjoyed the day it is made.
 However, if you do have leftovers, a great idea is to use the cold left-over salmon on top of salad greens.
 You can use a little of the sauce for dressing.
 If you want to reheat the salmon, please do so ever so gently.
 Using the microwave and heating in 15 second increments on 50% power.
 You don’t want to cook the meat, you just want it warm enough to enjoy.

 You’re preparing a very easy salmon dinner recipe, so keep things simple.
 I served the salmon with steamed broccoli and pearl couscous.
 Garlic Butter Baked Potatoes would be divine, or even just a special tossed salad would make this a light meal.